 AI (Artificial Intelligence) and DL (Deep Learning) have the potential to influence communications and business operations for the better.
-Intel is taking it live by working together with Microsoft in the aspect of real-time AI performance.
-It is bringing its AI technology for running complex DL models in the betterment of enabling applications.
+Intel is taking it to live by working together with Microsoft in the aspect of real-time AI performance.
+It is bringing its AI technology for running complex DL models for the betterment of enabling applications.

 Real-time AI demands

 With time, delivering real-time AI is gaining more demand in the cloud.
-This is because the systems need to process live data streams and deliver rapidly back to the users.
-The concerned partnership is aiming at coping up with the demand.
+This is because the systems need to process live data streams and deliver them rapidly back to the users.
+The concerned partnership is aiming at coping with the demand.

 Microsoft and Intel

-In a today’s released blog, Microsoft revealed in detail on how its platform is using Intel FPGAs.
+In today’s released blog, Microsoft revealed in detail how its platform is using Intel FPGAs.
 Microsoft, in fact, was the first key service provider in deploying FPGAs in public cloud infrastructure, along with its technological advancements.

 The blog revealed that the FPGAs are able enough to handle the most complex DL models with supreme flexibility and performance.
 It enables the acceleration of DNN (Deep Neural Networks), which can conceptually substitute the thinking attribute of the human brain.

-Microsoft is presently working to deploy Project Brainwave in Azure cloud.
+Microsoft is presently working to deploy Project Brainwave in the Azure cloud.
 This will help customers to run complex DL models at high-level performances.

 As for Intel technologies, transforming data is one of their strong suits, with premium graded performance.
 The Intel FPGAs are programmable and customizable as well.